Chart Color Schemes

 Employment conditions in Port Augusta face significant challenges, ranking among the bottom 10% of areas assessed nationally

-The area shows strong specialization in public administration & safety, with an employment share of 2.2 times the regional level.
-Meanwhile, agriculture, forestry & fishing has limited presence with 3.3% employment compared to 14.5% regionally.
-The area appears to offer limited local employment opportunities, as indicated by the count of Census working population vs resident population.
-Based on AreaSearch analysis of SALM and ABS data for the wider area during the year to September 2025, the labour force increased by 4.0%, while employment declined by 2.0%, resulting in an unemployment rate rise by 5.4 percentage points.
-In contrast, Rest of SA saw employment grow by 0.3%, labour force expand by 2.3%, and unemployment rise by 1.9 percentage points.
-Jobs and Skills Australia's national employment forecasts from May-25 offer insight into potential future demand within Port Augusta.
-These projections suggest national employment will expand by 6.6% over five years and 13.7% over ten years, with growth rates varying significantly between industry sectors.
-Applying these industry-specific projections to Port Augusta's employment mix suggests local employment should increase by 6.2% over five years and 13.2% over ten years, though this is a simple weighting extrapolation for illustrative purposes and does not account for localised population projections.
+Port Augusta shows strong specialization in public administration & safety, with an employment share of 2.2 times the regional level.
+However, agriculture, forestry & fishing has limited presence with only 3.3% employment compared to 14.5% regionally.
+The area appears to offer limited local employment opportunities, as indicated by the count of Census working population versus resident population.
+Between September 2024 and September 2025, the labour force increased by 4.0%, while employment declined by 2.1%.
+This resulted in a rise in unemployment rate by 5.4 percentage points.
+In contrast, Rest of SA saw employment grow by 0.3% and labour force expand by 2.3%, with unemployment rising by 1.9 percentage points.
+Jobs and Skills Australia's national employment forecasts from May-25 offer further insight into potential future demand within Port Augusta.
+These projections suggest national employment should increase by 6.6% over five years and 13.7% over ten years.
+Applying these industry-specific projections to Port Augusta's employment mix suggests local employment could grow by 6.2% over five years and 13.2% over ten years, though this is a simple weighting extrapolation for illustrative purposes and does not take into account localised population projections.

 Frequently Asked Questions - Employment